erikbaas/GateDetection/ReadMe.md

-# Gate Contour Detection with Minimum Area Noise Filtering
+# Gate Color Contour Detection with Minimum Area Noise Filtering
 ## AE4317 Assignment

 This project is an assignment for the AE4317 course on the TU Delft, and proposes a method for racing drones to detect gates.
 It combines contour detection and colour masking.
 Additionally, it uses area calculations to remove noise.